Last Updated on June 29, 2022 by Rebecca Huff

 - Gwenyth Paltrow

 - Natalie Portman

-Most of us have heard of yoga, many of us have gone to yoga.
-However, in the classes I’ve been to the instructor has never addressed the tension held in the face.
-That’s unfortunate because your face has at least forty-two muscles!
+Most of us have heard of yoga, and many of us have gone to yoga.
+However, in the classes I've been to the instructor has never addressed the tension held in the face.
+That's unfortunate because your face has at least forty-two muscles!
 These muscles need to be kept in shape just like the rest of your body!